agalindorcl/dbsec_mod/about-the-workshop/content.md

 **Credits**

-- Data Safe Labs based on the materials from Oracle Database Security Product Management Team.
+- Labs based on the materials from Oracle Database Product Management Team.